 Looking forward, the Group still has the proceeds from the €40.0 million equity raise completed in March 2018 to invest as well as funds from three disposal transactions which have completed or are expected to complete after the financial year end.
 These are classified as assets held for sale as at 31 March 2018 and are detailed in the table below.

+Book value

-Assets held for sale Site Book value March 2018 €000
+Assets held for sale March 2018

+Site €'000

-Bremen Brinkman 15,500
+Bremen Brinkmann 15,500

 Rostock land 1,200

 Markgröningen residential building 625

-Total 17,325